lelia-salles/Object-Oriented-Programing-Java/OOPP-_key_concepts/README.md

 **Classes and Objects:** Programs are organized around objects and classes.
 An object is an instance of a class.\

-    Key Points

-* Initialization: Constructors are essential for setting up the initial state of your objects.
-* No return value: They don't return anything.
-* Overloading: You can have multiple constructors in a class, each with different parameters (constructor overloading).
-This allows you to create objects with different initial configurations.\

 **Encapsulation:** Data and methods that operate on the data are bundled together into objects.
 This hides the internal state of objects from the outside world.\
 **Inheritance:** Classes can inherit properties and behaviors from other classes, promoting code reuse and hierarchical classification.\